-Integer division, defined as Result is $rnd_I(Expr1/Expr2)$.
+Integer division, defined as Result is $rnd_I(ExprI/Expr2)$.
 The function rnd_I is the default rounding used by the C compiler and available through the Prolog flag integer_rounding_function.
-In the C99 standard, C-rounding is defined as towards_zero.78
+In the C99 standard, C-rounding is defined as towards_zero.
+The function are function to the C99 standard, C-rounding is defined as towards_zero.
+The function rnd_I is the defined as rnd_I is the function rnd_I is the defined as rnd_I is the defined as div(+IntExpr1, +IntExpr2)

-Integer division, defined as Result is (IntExpr1 - IntExpr1 mod IntExpr2) // IntExpr2.
+Integer division, defined as Result is ($IntExpr1 - IntExpr1 \mod IntExpr2$) // IntExpr2.
 In other words, this is integer division that rounds towards -infinity.
 This function guarantees behaviour that is consistent with mod/2, i.e., the following holds for every pair of integers X, Y where Y = 0.